 Director of Science & Conservation, Save the Manatee Club

-Manatees remain frequent victims of mutilating and – too often – deadly vessel strikes.
-Sixty percent of them are reliant upon artificial sources of warm water that are likely to disappear in the future due to lawsuits or changes in how Florida delivers power to its residents.
+Manatees remain frequent victims of mutilating and, too often, deadly vessel strikes.
+Sixty percent of them are reliant on artificial sources of warm water that are likely to disappear in the future due to lawsuits or changes in how Florida delivers power to its residents.
 When temperatures in recent years fell too far for too long, some artificial refuges proved insufficient to protect manatees from the cold; from death.
 Manatees that use springs for winter refuge too often find themselves victims of harassment from swimmers and other recreational users.
 Red tide is a much too frequent and fatal visitor to our Gulf coast, and there’s the mysterious Unusual Mortality Event in the Indian River Lagoon that killed over 100 manatees in 2013.
-Many of our springs, rivers, and coastal waters continue to suffer from degraded water quality and our increasing human population promises to claim more spring, river, and possibly sea water for consumptive use.
+Many of our springs, rivers, and coastal waters continue to suffer from degraded water quality, and our increasing human population promises to claim more spring, river, and possibly sea water for consumptive use.

 My suggestion to FWS is to put away their party hats and streamers.
 Instead of trying to claim some artificial victory for manatees, the agency should get busy doing what is actually needed to safeguard the future for manatees so that a legitimate downlisting could be feasible in a few years.
 Citizens have invested too much in this species over the years to see recovery unraveled by a misguided push to look the other way and pretend things are rosy.
 They’re not.
 We’d like to be able to work with FWS to create a better future for manatees.
 So FWS, we’ll either see you in the meeting room or the court room.
 The choice is yours.